Heritage Village

 History

-The Heritage Village at Big Creek serves as a memorial to the people who lived in rural Door County from 1880 to 1910.
+The Heritage Village serves as a memorial to the people who lived in rural Door County from 1880 to 1910.
 Farmers and their families were isolated and lonely, but, by traveling five or six miles by horse or foot, they could find other people at a village.
 They could find community.

 At the April 1991 meeting of the Door County Historical Society, a group of eighth grade students from T.J.
 Walker Middle School presented a program describing their experiences of pioneer living at Old Victoria, a restored mining town in the Upper Peninsula of Michigan.
 The students said the experience was “life changing.”